sparkflows/sparkflows-docs/docs/user-guide/export-import/export-datasets.rst

 Export Datasets
 ===============

-Fire Insights enables you to export Datasets to use in Projects.
+Fire Insights enables you to export Datasets as JSON files.
+These JSON files can be imported into another instance of Fire Insights.

 Below are the steps for exporting a Dataset.